Baoding balls: Use

 The basic exercise consists of holding a pair of Baoding balls in the palm of one hand, rotating them (switching the relative position of the two balls) while maintaining constant contact between them.
 Once this technique has been mastered, the rotation speed can be gradually increased until the balls separate in the hand.
 Eventually one hand can learn to rotate them completely without the balls making contact with each other.
 Exercises have been developed involving more balls, where the main technique is to avoid contact with the other balls.
 This requires using a finger, usually the index finger, as a divider.

 An average user should be able to start with a 45 mm (1.8 in) ball and move up to 60 mm (2.4 in) as their muscles get accustomed to the exercise.
-Larger Baoding balls between 70 mm and 100 mm (2.8 in to 3.9 in) can be used.
+Larger Baoding balls between 70 and 100 mm (2.8 and 3.9 in) can be used.
 Keeping larger balls separate while rotating them is an advanced skill.
 The area of the hand exercised can be varied, altering the part of the hand they rotate over, or changing the orbit of the balls so that more force is exerted on a particular finger or finger joints.

+In popular culture and film

+Baoding balls feature prominently as an item used to relieve tension and anxiety by the character Furious Styles, a father figure played by Laurence Fishburne in the 1991 film Boyz n the Hood.

+Other films and television shows to have featured Baoding balls include: Extraction (2020), The Adventurers (2017), Agents of S.H.I.E.L.D (2017), Tron: Legacy (2010), Open Season 3 (2010), and The Caine Mutiny (1954).